 The truth is – it’s not a meal and it’s certainly not a deal.
 A cultural anthropologist or sociologists would take a look at this bizarre British ritual and relate it to another ceremony closer to home.
 The Meal Deal is, in fact, the fodder found at a 5-year-old child’s birthday party.

 I make no attempt at a cultural excuse for the meal deal.
 Its success is probably based on the temporary chemically induced high it produces in stressed workers suffering from low self-esteem and post Brexit poor job prospects.
 These overworked people have been tricked into consuming both the modern work myth, misguided popularism as well as the meal deal, as if it were designed to be enjoyable and beneficial.

 - The Misery Line

 The population of London swells by 1000 souls every week or so.
-Most of them seem to commute on the Northern Underground line.
+Most of them seem to commute on the Northern Underground Tube line.
 This produces an etiquette maze and one or two cultural phenomena that are hard to fathom for the outsider.
-In days gone by the savvy commuter employed a broadsheet newspaper as a shield against eye contact, social interaction and to protect a medium-sized personal safety zone.
-Now necks are bent as the stressed executive watches last night’s documentary on the breakdown of civilisation on an android phone whilst trying to endure the torture of London commuting.
-Like the 1970’s game “Operation”, where the “surgeon” extracts plastic organs and trying not set off the buzzer, the modern commuter must desperately achieve separation from other humans – contact is NOT desired.
+In days gone by the savvy commuter employed a broadsheet newspaper as a shield against eye contact, social interaction and to protect their medium-sized personal safety zone.
+Now necks are bent as the stressed executive watches last night’s documentary on the breakdown of civilisation or knife crime on an android phone whilst trying to endure the torture of London commuting.
+Like the 1970’s game “Operation”, where the “surgeon” extracts plastic organs and tries not set off the buzzer, the modern commuter must desperately achieve separation from other humans – contact is NOT desired.
 In a cultural coaching session held recently with an Indian executive from New Delhi, he became quite upset at this avoidant behaviour saying, “I felt like an untouchable.”

 “Can you move inside please?”